 DISCIPLINARY ACTION AND DISMISSALS

-The Labour relations act, 66 of 1995, (the Act) is the most prominent piece of legislation dealing with the different type of dismissals and how they should be conducted.
-The Act through a number of prerequisite requirements and codes provide the procedural and substantive framework for a fair dismissal.
-The Act differentiates between a number of different types of dismissals:
+The Labour relations act, 66 of 1995, (the Act) is the most prominent piece of legislation dealing with the different type of dismissals and the manner of conducting them.
+More specifically, the Act provides the procedural and substantive framework for a fair dismissal.
+For instance, the Act differentiates between a number of different types of dismissals:

-Disciplinary action refers to the disciplinary procedure and substantive reasoning that must be employed when an employee commits misconduct.
+Disciplinary action refers to the disciplinary procedure and substantive reasoning employed when an employee commits misconduct.
 Misconduct happens when an employee transgresses the employer’s rules as encompassed in the employer’s disciplinary code.
-This misconduct is viewed as a breach of contract by the employee as the employee is not complying with his contractual duties or the policy and procedures of the employer.
+Therefore, an employer views misconduct as a breach of contract by the employee.
+It is a breach, because the employee is not complying with his contractual duties or the policy and procedures of the employer.

-Disciplinary action, like any dismissal, need to comply with two requirements in order to be rendered fair.
-These are procedural and substantive fairness:
+A fair Disciplinary action, as with any dismissal, needs to comply with two requirements.
+These two requirements are procedural and substantive fairness:

-Procedural Fairness refers to the manner in which the disciplinary action is conducted by the employer.
-The procedural aspect of disciplinary action aims to encompass the rules of natural justice, most importantly the right to be heard.
-Procedural fairness dictates, in short, that an employee has the right:
+Procedural Fairness refers to the manner in which the employer conducts the disciplinary action.
+The procedural aspect of disciplinary action aims to encompass the rules of natural justice.
+Most importantly, the right to be heard.
+In short, Procedural fairness dictates that an employee has the right to:

-- To receive sufficient notice of a disciplinary hearing to allow him to adequately prepare
+- Receive sufficient notice of a disciplinary hearing to allow him to adequately prepare

-- To receive sufficient information in respect of the alleged misconduct to be able to understand and answer to the allegations
+- Receive sufficient information in respect of the alleged misconduct to be able to understand and answer to the allegations

-- To be represented by a union representative (shopsteward) or co-employee
+- Be represented by a union representative (shopsteward) or co-employee

-- To hear the allegations against him and provide his version
+- Hear the allegations against him and provide his version

 A disciplinary hearing is not the same as a criminal trial as an over formalistic approach is not required.
-A hearing which provides the employee with the aforementioned rights would suffice in the majority of cases.
-However, it might not suffice if the employer prescribes a specific disciplinary procedure, in his code of conduct, policies or contract of employment, which afford more rights to the employee resulting in a more formal hearing.
+Thus, a hearing which provides the employee with the aforementioned rights would suffice in the majority of cases.
+However, it might not suffice if the employer prescribes a specific disciplinary procedure in his code of conduct, policies or contract of employment.
+In this case, more rights are afforded to the employee resulting in a more formal hearing.

-It is not always necessary to schedule a disciplinary hearing where the misconduct is not of a serious nature and the result will only be a warning.
-It will be sufficient to engage the employee, inform him of the allegations against him and request reasons as to why a warning should not be issued.
-It should however be remembered that in the case of repeat offender, less serious misconduct may lead to dismissal if the employee has already been warned in order to rectify his behavior, but he has not done so.
+It is not always necessary to schedule a disciplinary hearing if the misconduct is not of a serious nature.
+If the result will only be a warning, it will be sufficient to engage the employee, inform him of the allegations against him and request reasons as to why a warning should not be issued.
+However, in the case of a repeat offender, less serious misconduct may eventually lead to dismissal if the employee has already been warned multiple times to rectify his/her behavior.
 In this instance a hearing will again be required before a dismissal may be effected.
-However, for a successful dismissal, an employer has to follow the correct Disciplinary Procedures had to be followed.
+Regardless, for a successful dismissal, an employer has to follow the correct Disciplinary Procedures.

 If you require legal assistance with Disciplinary Procedures, Actions or hearings, take a moment to view our Labour Services

 Substantive fairness deals with the reasons for the dismissal or other disciplinary action.
 In other words, you should ask whether the misconduct is of such a serious or repetitive nature that it warrants the sanction imposed?
 The Act provides guidelines in the Code of good practice on dismissals (The Code).
 Although these codes are not technically law, it has been accepted by court and dispute resolution forums alike as the rules pertaining to substantive fairness.
 The Code sets out the following principles in respect of substantively fair disciplinary action.

 “Did the employee in fact contravene a rule or standard regulating conduct in the workplace?”